material-motion/material-motion/concepts/primitives.md

 Timelines are a helpful metaphor for constructing transitions.

-> For example, a Transition between state A and B might have a Timeline that drives a coordinated set of Tweens.
-There might also be one-off Tweens that occur when transitioning from A to B and vice versa.
+> For example, a Transition between state A and B might have a Timeline that drives a coordinated set of tweens.
+There might also be one-off tweens that occur when transitioning from A to B and vice versa.

 <!--